 Delivered in partnership with the BC Ministry of Agriculture and Food, ACARN’s 2025 annual workshop is Lab to Land: Advancing water and soil research for agricultural resilience.
-Sessions run over two mornings where we will explore current agricultural climate change research and projects from across the province.
-Hear from those working on the ground and learn about the research and programs emerging to advance agricultural research and support BC farmers.
-End each morning with a chance for discussion and networking with researchers, consultants, producers, and policymakers.
+Sessions ran over two mornings where we explored current agricultural climate change research and projects from across the province.
+We heard from those working on the ground and learned about the research and programs emerging to advance agricultural research and support BC farmers.
+We ended each morning with a chance for discussion and networking with researchers, consultants, producers, and policymakers.

 “I made new connections that will be helpful for my current challenges and future work.” – 2024 workshop participant